 Squarespace: Powerful Built-in Features

-Although Squarespace’s starting plans are more expensive than Square’s, you’re really getting your money’s worth in terms of features.
+Although Squarespace’s starting plans are more expensive than Square Online’s, you’re really getting your money’s worth in terms of features.
 We recommend the Basic Commerce plan for most businesses, since it’s more scalable than the Business plan and has more of what you need built-in.

 - See how Square and Squarespace both rank in our review of the best ecommerce website builders on the market.